 Here are a few other categories where non-traditional companies will continue to invent and offer technologies that will, in turn, benefit agriculture:

-While some view autonomous as an answer to labor problems, Seymour said he sees the adoption happen faster as a lifestyle play.
+While some view autonomous as an answer to labour problems, Seymour said he sees the adoption happen faster as a lifestyle play.

 “It changes how I manage my farm.
 I’m not on-call every morning at 5 to go milk cows, or I don’t have to sit [in a tractor] for 16 hours a day; I can do other things,” he said.